catwfiddle/ziminoRestro/README.md

 # cst_363_project
 Shelly Sun, Andrew Bell, Jasper Kolp<br/>
 Project: part 2<br/>
-This is a factitious Zimino Italian Restaurant Database project for cst 363 (Introduction to Database Systems) at CSUMB. <br/><br/>
+This is a factitious Zimino Italian Restaurant Database project for the <a href="https://csumb.edu/course/cst/363">CST 363 (Introduction to Database Systems) </a> class at CSUMB. <br/><br/>
 How use the program:<br/>
 System requirements:<br/>
 -Eclipse enterprise version<br/>